michaelalang/quay-rotate-encryption-keys/README.md

 ```

 * verify that the old `DATABASE_SECRET_KEY` isn't working anymore looking at the `quay-workflow` terminal
-  understand that the script mimics the restart of quay
+  understand that the script mimics the restart of quay so only one error will be shown
 ```
 ...
 Value: secret-data-5818ec73-4cd0-4258-a52a-c50ad77d068b